IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 Before you begin, [configure a notification channel](#adding-channel).

-To test a notification channel:
+To test a notification channel, complete the following steps:

 1. In the navigation on the service details page, click **Settings**.
 2. Find your notification channel and click **Test Connection**.
 3. Verify that you received a notification in the channel that you configured.

 ## Updating a notification channel
 {: updating-channel}